rachelzirongfang/The-cleverest-guy-in-this-planet/README.md

 * Process: To come to our final result, we have overall three processes.

-  - We first generate a function to screen all the information in the dataset from Yelp and extract the useful information of all the restaurants in the Las Vegas.
+  - We first generate a function to screen all the information in the dataset from Yelp and extract the useful information of all the food-related business in Las Vegas.

   - Second, using the k-means method in machine learning, we will generate his classification visualization of restaurants based on his location and the Yelp academic dataset/Google map dataset.
 In this visualization, our customers is segmented into regions, where each region is shaded by the predicted rating of the closest restaurant (yellow is 5 stars, blue is 1 star).
 Specifically, the visualization you will be constructing is a scatter plot in a diagram.